0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

       - Keystore PluginIden3MountPath: The path that needs to be added to the vault so that it can be configured correctly.

-      - Ethereum URL: For this, you first  to sign up on Alchemy.
+      - Ethereum URL: For this, you first need to sign up on Alchemy.
 Then create an app; enter app details including chain as Polygon and Network as Polygon Mumbai.
 Click **View Key** to know your JSON RPC URL and paste it into the field in the Ethereum URL field.

       <div align="center">
          <img src= "../../../imgs/alchemy.png" align="center" style="border: 1px solid black"/>